DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Configuration.md

 - MANAGEMENT INTERFACES
     - Used for management traffic such as TELNET, SSH, HTTP, HTTPS, RADIUS authentication, NTP, SYSLOG, etc.
-    - CAPWAP TUNNELS are also formed to / from the WLC’s management interface
+    - CAPWAP tunnels are also formed to / from the WLC’s management interface
 - REDUNDANCY MANAGEMENT INTERFACE
-    - When TWO WLCs are connected by their redundancy ports, one WLC is “ACTIVE” and the other is “standby”
+    - When TWO WLCs are connected by their redundancy ports, one WLC is “active” and the other is “standby”
     - This interface can be used to connect to and manage the “standby” WLC

 - VIRTUAL INTERFACE
-    - This interface is used when communicating with WIRELESS CLIENTS to relay DHCP requests, perform CLIENT WEB AUTHENTICATION, etc.
+    - This interface is used when communicating with Wireless CLIENTS to relay DHCP requests, perform CLIENT WEB AUTHENTICATION, etc.

 - SERVICE PORT INTERFACE
     - If the service port is used, this interface is bound to it and used for out-of-band management